bkunyiha/blockchain/book-draft/README.md

 **Part II: Deployment & Operations** (Chapters 8-9)

 Once we've built our blockchain, we need to deploy it.
 In the second part, we'll explore deployment strategies and operational procedures.
 We'll start with Docker Compose for development and local deployments, then move to Kubernetes for production-grade orchestration.
 You'll learn practical guidance for running and scaling the system in real-world scenarios.

+**Part III: Language Reference** (Chapter 10)

+In the final part, we provide a comprehensive reference guide to the Rust programming language features used throughout the blockchain implementation.
+This guide explains Rust concepts with examples from our codebase, helping you understand not just what Rust features exist, but how they work together to build reliable, performant systems software.

 ### How to Read This Book